agl-alexglopez/dancing-links/README.md

 Here are the key details from the above matrix.

-- Every person appears as an option along the top headers.
+- Every person appears as an item along the top headers.
 - We only allow for two people for every option, the rows of the matrix.
 - Every option is symmetric and unique.
 While maps may sometimes confirm a pairing across multiple keys, we only need to place them in this matrix once.
 - Option row titles have no meaning.
 They are arbitrary numbers and could be used to give a title to every pairing if needed.
 My solution does not need to do this.